PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ## Understanding How Translations Builder Works

-Translations Builder is a tool created for content creators using Power BI Desktop.
+Translations Builder is a tool designed for content creators using Power BI Desktop.
 Content creators can use this tools to add multi-language support to PBIX project files.
 The following screenshot shows what Translations Builder looks like when working with a simple PBIX project